enlightn/enlightn/README.md

 Note that the class names should be fully qualified and escaped with double slashes as above.

-## Run At Least Once In Production
+## Recommended to Run In Production

-If you truly want to get amazing recommendations from Enlightn, it is recommended that you at least run Enlightn once in production.
+If you want to get the full Enlightn experience, it is recommended that you at least run Enlightn once in production.
+This is because several of Enlightn's checks are environment specific.
+So they may only be triggered when your app environment is production.

-Several of Enlightn's checks are environment specific.
-So, some tests that pass in your local environment, can fail in production.
-For instance, it is recommended to cache your routes in production but doing so in local is not recommended.

-In case you do not want to or cannot run Enlightn on production, you can set your `APP_ENV` variable to `production` on your local machine, run your deployment script and then run Enlightn.
-While this will miss out on server configurations, it will ensure that your deployment script contains the recommended performance enhancements for a production environment.
+In case you don't want to run on production, you can simulate a production environment by setting your APP_ENV to production, setting up services and config as close to production as possible and running your production deployment script locally.
+Then run the Enlightn Artisan command.

 ## Failed Checks